abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 ### Install ofxRPI4Window
 After compiling openFrameworks, install ofxRPIWindow.

-We are using the "lite", command-line only version of Raspberry.
+We are using the "lite", command-line only version of Raspberry OS.
 Currently, if you want to run an openFrameworks designed app from the command line on Raspberry PI 4 without the "windowed" version installed, you need to use ofxRPI4Window as a starting point instead of the standard openFrameworks examples — for example the `empty` example.
 Currently, this addons does not have any keyboard implementation, which is fine for our uses because we'll be using the `GPIO` pins for input/output, similar to how we would work with an Arduino board.

 Cf. [ofxRPI4Window](https://github.com/jvcleave/ofxRPI4Window)